 Lunch times at De Havilland are a social time where children enjoy a safe and happy break with their Friends, Teachers and Learning Practitioners.

-The Lunchtime experience is a positive one with children having quality time to eat and play games with their friends; supported by the Headship Team, Teaching staff and Learning Practitioners.
+The Lunchtime experience at De Havilland is a positive one, with children spending quality time to eat and play games with their friends; this is supported and facilitated by the Senior Leadership Team, Teaching staff, Learning Practitioners and site team.

 National Fruit and Vegetable Scheme